techno-tim/techno-tim.github.io/_posts/2022-03-26-k3s-etcd-ansible.md

 ## Resetting your cluster

-This will remove k3s from all nodes.
-These nodes should be rebooted afterwards.
+This will remove k3s from all nodes.These nodes should be rebooted afterwards.

 ```bash
 ansible-playbook ./reset.yml -i ./inventory/my-cluster/hosts.ini